danijar/definitions/README.md

 ### Referencing dependencies

-It's possible to use objects instantiated in the definition as arguments to construct other objects.
+It's possible to reference keys in the definition or schema to use the instantiated objects in other places.
+For example, you can define a configuration object and construct several other objects from it.
 Just use `$path.to.object` either in the schema or definition.
 The dependency graph must be acyclic.